 - If you’ve already received compensation for a cancelled flight from your insurance company, you are not eligible to claim a refund.

 - Most taxes are refundable, but some are not.

 - If you didn’t receive a complete refund per your entitlement, you must fill out this refund request form.

 - Non-refundable tickets qualify for a refund only if the cancellation is within Air Canada’s control.
 If the cancellation is outside the airline’s control, you must avail of the alternate travel options offered to you.
 If the alternative option offered to you doesn’t suit you, you must:

 - Either transfer the balance value of your ticket to an Air Canada Travel Voucher, which never expires and is transferrable

-Compensation Provided by Air Canada
+Compensation on Air Canada Travel

 Under the Air Canada flight cancellation compensation policy, if your flight is overly delayed or cancelled, or you were denied boarding despite having a confirmed booking, you may qualify for compensation under the conditions mentioned below: